EagleW/PaperRobot/README.md

 ```
 python train.py
 ```
-To resume training, you can appply the following command and put the previous model path after the `--model`
+To resume training, you can apply the following command and put the previous model path after the `--model`
 ```
 python train.py --cont --model models/GATA/best_dev_model.pth.tar
 ```